dmijatovic/next14-mui-tailwind-theme-test/README.md

 ## Security headers (nonce)

-- **adding CSP headers using middleware.ts creates problems for the pages folder.
+**Adding CSP headers using middleware.ts creates problems for the pages folder.
 See software page.
-Further research is needed**
+Further research is needed**.

 - CSP headers and nonce creation is advised in the middleware.ts file.
 See [documentation](https://nextjs.org/docs/app/building-your-application/configuring/content-security-policy)
 - crypto module of node cannot be called in the same way as done in contentSecutoryPolicy.ts therefore I created separate method getCspHeader to reuse CSP policy but wit nonce created in middleware.ts
 - setContentSecurityPolicyHeader and nonceContentSecurity cannot be used.
 High likely these can be removed.